dagron78/Metis_AI_RAG/TASK.md

 ## Next Steps

-1. Implement the memory functionality fixes to address the most critical issues
+1. ✅ Implement the memory functionality fixes to address the most critical issues
-2. Test the memory functionality to ensure it works correctly
+2. ✅ Test the memory functionality to ensure it works correctly
+3. ✅ Fix the remaining issues identified in log analysis (query classification, analytics auth, memory management, user ID edge cases, performance)
-3. Proceed with RAG response accuracy improvements
+4. Proceed with RAG response accuracy improvements
-4. Implement and test the remaining enhancements
+5. Implement and test the remaining enhancements
-5. Update documentation to reflect the changes
+6. Update documentation to reflect the changes
+7. Create comprehensive unit tests for all fixed components

 ## Completion Criteria

-- All memory functionality issues are resolved
+- ✅ All memory functionality issues are resolved
+- ✅ Performance and authentication issues are fixed
 - RAG responses accurately reflect available documents
 - System prompts effectively guide the LLM behavior
 - Document processing is optimized for performance